jimhigson/oboe.js-website/content/index.md

 for loading JSON using streaming, combining the convenience of DOM with the speed and fluidity of SAX.

-It can stream-parse any JSON resource, is small enough to be a [micro-library](http://microjs.com/#), doesn't have any external dependencies, and doesn't care which other libraries you need it to speak to.
+It parses any JSON resource as a stream, is small enough to be a [micro-library](http://microjs.com/#), doesn't have any external dependencies, and doesn't care which other libraries you need it to speak to.

 {{demo "aggregated-progressive" "autoplay"}}